 “One soldier stopped in to thank us,” recalled Josh.
 “It goes to show you, we have to keep sending donations.”

 The cigar aficionado treats cigars like gourmet foods and his customers like pampered guests.
-Anyone can walk in, buy a cigar, and enjoy a smoke in one of Doc James’ comfortable rooms.
+Anyone can walk in, buy a cigar, learn how to clean a glass pipe, and enjoy a smoke in one of Doc James’ comfortable rooms.
 The shop’s 115 members also have access to private cigar lockers, discount prices, complimentary bottle storage, and access to a private upstairs lounge.
 A membership, of which there are a couple of options, makes a great holiday gift, too.